36th Annual DRY RUN BICYCLE TOUR

 All riders who check in will automatically be entered in our raffle.
 After the ride, check at the information tent to see if you've won one of the many prizes.
 Winners must claim their prize on the day of the ride.

 We suggest all riders wear an approved cycling helmet!

-SUPPORTING CENTRAL OHIO CYCLING: Proceeds of the Dry Run are used in part to support the following organizations: Westerville Adopt-a-Trail, Westerville Bike Hub, Westerville Public Library, Bike Lady, TJ Evans Foundation, The Ride of Silence, Ohio Bicycle Federation, Rails to Trails Conservancy, Ohio to Erie Trail, Delaware County Friends of the Trail, League of American Bicyclists and Adventure Cycling.
+Proceeds from the Dry Run have helped the club donate to organizations that include Westerville Adopt-a-Trail, Westerville Bike Hub, Westerville Public Library, Bike Lady, TJ Evans Foundation, The Ride of Silence, Ohio Bicycle Federation, Rails to Trails Conservancy, Ohio to Erie Trail, Delaware County Friends of the Trail, League of American Bicyclists and Adventure Cycling.

 Why do we call our ride the Dry Run?

 The name of our event, the Dry Run, is a nod to an important part of Westerville's history.
 Westerville was incorporated as a village in 1858.
 The next year, one of the first laws passed, banned the use or sale of fermented spirits in the village.
 Westerville was one of the first communities in the state to do so.
 In 1875, thinking that the town had outgrown its old-fashioned ways, saloon keeper Henry Corbin opened a saloon at 37 W. Main St. right in the heart of the village.
 For some, this became too much, and because the village authorities failed to enforce the law, they took matters into their own hands and set off a keg of gunpowder in the saloon that lifted the roof off the business.
 Not to be outdone by any angry mob, Corbin re-opened his saloon on State Street.
 However, this building too was blasted away.